embrace tech

 OKR: Goal-setting on steroids

-If BAU, KPIs, and the latest 3-letter business jargon make your head spin, you are not alone.
-Discover the latest goal-setting methodology and how this simple goal-setting framework called Objective and Key Results (OKRs) has enabled leaders to effectively execute their strategies and transform their companies.
+If MBO, KPIs, and the latest 3-letter business jargon make your head spin, you are not alone.
+Discover the latest goal-setting methodology called Objective and Key Results (OKRs) and how it has helped leaders transform their companies.

-First introduced in the 1970s, iconic leader and CEO of Intel, Andy Groves, took Peter Drucker’s 1950’s MBO framework and injected outputs into the goal-setting process.
-Click here for a short video.
+First introduced in the 1970s, Intel CEO, Andy Groves, took the MBO framework and added outputs into the goal-setting process.
+Click for a short video.